Zephyr920/CelestialBodiesProject/README.md

 # Aims

 -Set up the solar system and simulate the movement of planets
--Launch asteroids towards Earth and test Jupiter's Effect on asteroid impacts on Earth
--Simulate path of space probes from launch to gravity-assist manoeuvers
 -Simulate the path of the James Webb Space Telescope
--Analyze the results and draw conclusions about the dynamics of space objects.
+-Analyze the results and draw conclusions about the dynamics of space objects and the physical quantities that can be investigated.

 # Code